mbueno-g/pipex/README.md

 ``
 < infile cmd1 | cmd2 | cmd3 ... | cmdn > outfile
 ``
+where
-where infile and outfile are file names and cmd1,cmd2,... cmdn are shell commands with their parameters.
+- infile and outfile are file names
+- cmd1,cmd2,... cmdn are shell commands with their parameters
+- < redirection the standard input (fd = 0)
+- \> redirection the standar output (fd = 1)

 Some new functions used in this proyect are:
 | Function       | Description | Return |